elierotenberg/coding-styles/es6.md

 const a = { a: 42 };
 ```

-- Don't use space before the leading bracket `[` or the ending bracket `]` in single-line array literals.
+- Space MUST NOT be used before the leading bracket `[` or the ending bracket `]` in single-line array literals.

 ```js
 // bad